pdesrosiers/Legare-zebrafish-brain-networks/README.md

 # Structural and genetic determinants of zebrafish functional brain networks

 Code associated with the "Structural and genetic determinants of zebrafish functional brain networks" paper, currently available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.12.20.629476v1.abstract).

 If you use this repository for your own work, please cite the paper!

-# Overview
+# Repository overview

-Data analyses are conducted in multiple Jupyter notebooks that are mostly split into 2 categories: Some that compute results for specific figures of the paper (`FigureX-Analysis` notebooks), and some that take these results to generate figures (`FigureX-Layout` notebooks) for subsequent modifications using Inkscape.
-Notebooks import functions in adjacent `.py` files and perform analyses on a processed calcium imaging dataset that can be downloaded elsewhere (roughly 20 GB of data).
-If notebooks are executed in the correct order (see below), most of the figure panels can be reproduced, with the exception of a few figures that require raw data (over a terabyte, available upon reasonable request).
+All data analyses from the paper are conducted in multiple Jupyter notebooks that are mostly split into 2 categories: Some that compute results for specific figures of the paper (`FigureX-Analysis` notebooks), and some that take these results to generate figures (`FigureX-Layout` notebooks) for subsequent modifications using Inkscape.
+Notebooks import functions in adjacent `.py` files and perform analyses on a processed calcium imaging dataset that can be downloaded here (roughly 20 GB of data).
+If notebooks are executed in the correct order, all figures can be reproduced, with the exception of a few panels that require raw data (over a terabyte, available upon reasonable request).
 Supplementary analyses are done in `Supp-` notebooks.

-# Detailed list
+# Notebooks list

 - `Figure1-Analysis` : This notebook briefly inspects the calcium imaging dataset, counts neurons in every brain region, excludes regions with few cells, detrends fluorescence time series, computes functional networks, and performs the inter-individual similarity/fingerprinting analysis; statistical validations of fingerprinting are conducted in a separate notebook.
 - `Figure1-Layout` : Loads previously calculated results and generates **Figure 1**.